canonical/ubuntu-frame/docs/reference/ubuntu-frame-configuration-options.md

 ## Snap configuration options

-There are three snap configuration options:
+There are four snap configuration options:

 - `daemon=[true|false]` enables the daemon (defaults to true on Ubuntu Core and false on classic systems)
 - `launcher=[true|false]` enables a side bar application switcher if your solution calls for that